 The wedding season is on, you have finally chosen a perfect dress and suit, guests are invited, and everyone is praying for a good weather.
 The question remains: where to go for a honeymoon?
 There is always the rainy season somewhere, in the other places you’ll come across crowds of tourists… The key to a perfect honeymoon is really simple.
 Just ask yourself: what do you like to do on regular vacation?
 We have come up with a short guide to the best honeymoon destinations across the world, taking into account different seasons and how do you like spending your holidays.

 Driving through one of the most scenic routes in the world, the Pacific Coast Highway, is a must for everyone visiting West Coast.
-It is as popular as the legendary Route 66 (you can find more here), but far more picturesque.
-You just can’t miss these gems of the Pacific Coast Highway!
+It is as popular as the legendary Route 66, but far more picturesque.
+You just can’t miss these best stops along the Pacific Coast Highway!
+They’ll definitely leave you speechless.

 Our US road trip plan was extremely packed.
-In fact, it turned out that we will spend only two days in San Francisco, on a first day we wanted to fully dedicate ourselves to worshipping temples of shopping, so the second day would be more touristy.
+In fact, it turned out that we will spend only two days in San Francisco, on the first day we wanted to fully dedicate ourselves to worshipping temples of shopping, so the second day would be more touristy.
 Visiting most famous San Francisco attractions in one day is of course possible.
-However, to succeed, you still need a good plan, but don’t worry – we would like to share it with you.
+However, to see the best of San Francisco in 24 hours, you still need a good plan, but don’t worry – we would like to share it with you.
+So, how to see San Francisco in one day?

 Fold the top of your convertible, feel the wind in your hair, enjoy the freedom of travelling without any commitments.
 Monotonous scenery distracts you from everyday problems.
 Being on the road makes you re-discover simple pleasures – a night spent in a roadside motel or an unsophisticated meal.
 Your plan has only one point – the legendary Route 66 road trip.

 I am always very skeptical when it comes to these crazy conspiracy theories.
-When I hear about something unusual, I start my own research to find rational explanation based on scientific facts.
-I will never understand how people may belive in anything in the Internet, published often without any reliable source of information.
+When I hear about something unusual, I start my own research to find a rational explanation based on scientific facts.
+I will never understand how people may believe in anything on the Internet, published often without any reliable source of information.
 But our visit in Death Valley made me realize something.

 Infamous deadly heat.
 We were so lucky, during our stay in Death Valley the temperature equaled to 46°C only.
 Majority of tourists go there only to take a picture next to the well-known sign in Badwater Basin.
 But there are many other things to do in Death Valley National Park.